utku-norman/justhink_world/README.md

 2) Create a new [virtual environment](https://docs.python.org/3/tutorial/venv.html) and activate it (can do so in the same folder.
 Note that the folder name `venv` is [git-ignored](https://git-scm.com/docs/gitignore)).
 ```
 cd justhink_world
-rm -rf venv    # Delete if there is an existing virtual environment for a clean install.
 python3 -m venv venv
 source venv/bin/activate
 ```